DivyanshAgarwal7/Memory-Allocation-GC-Visualizer/README.md

 This is a new `frontend/` + `server/` pair that sits alongside your existing C++ simulator project.
-It does **not** touch the C++ code or `simulator.js`'s logic — those still work standalone if you want them to.
+It does **not** touch the C++ code or `simulator.js`'s logic — those still work standalone if you want them.

 ## Structure